 As this starts to happen you might notice a sharp pain when chewing on that tooth, heightened sensitivity, or a change in texture.
 A slight gray shade that develops in the surrounding tooth enamel is also a cause for concern.
 It could indicate that a new area of tooth decay has developed near the dental filling.

-Sometimes Dr. Joshua Scott Murdock can replace a failing filling by removing it along with a small amount of surrounding tooth enamel.
-Then he can apply a new, slightly larger dental filling to repair the tooth.
+Sometimes Dr. can replace a failing filling by removing it along with a small amount of surrounding tooth enamel.
+Then they can apply a new, slightly larger dental filling to repair the tooth.

-If a new area of tooth decay has developed, Dr. Joshua Scott Murdock might recommend treating the tooth with a dental crown.
+If a new area of tooth decay has developed, Dr. might recommend treating the tooth with a dental crown.
 If you’ve been experiencing toothache pain, it could mean the tooth decay affects the pulp or root of the tooth.
-This will require Dr. Joshua Scott Murdock to perform a root canal before preparing the tooth to receive a dental crown.
+This will require Dr. to perform a root canal before preparing the tooth to receive a dental crown.

-If you live in the Grants Pass, Oregon, area and you suspect one of your dental fillings is failing, you should call 541-479-5505 to have it examined and treated at Rogue Valley Family Dentistry.
+If you live in the Grants Pass, Oregon, area and you suspect one of your dental fillings is failing, you should call 541-479-5505 to have it examined and treated at Open Door Family Dentistry.